 Get started for free

-- Because the heavy DNS and SMTP work runs in Abstract’s infrastructure, Node processes stay non-blocking.
-You avoid the need to open ports or manage large domain lists.
+- The heavy DNS and SMTP work runs on Abstract’s infrastructure.
+This keeps Node processes non-blocking and removes the need to open ports or manage large domain lists.

-- Continuous feed updates mean the validation logic remains current without the need for frequent production redeploys.
+- Continuous daily and weekly feed updates mean the validation logic remains current.
+This process reduces the frequency of production redeploys.

 - The normalized and versioned JSON response simplifies upgrades.
-You can centralize logs and alerts around deliverability or risk scores while your code remains stateless.
+It also lets you centralize logs and alerts around deliverability or risk scores.

-Once you know Abstract’s capabilities, the addition of its email validator API to your project is simple.
+Once you understand Abstract’s capabilities, the addition of its email validator API to your project is simple.

-.
-Any HTTP client works. - Sign into your Abstract API account, create an Email Verification key, and copy it.
+- Sign in at Abstract API, create an Email Verification key, and copy it.

-- Add your key to a .env file with the variable ABSTRACT_EMAIL_KEY=pk_xxxxxxxxx and load dotenv early in your application.
+- Add your API key to a .env file and ensure you load dotenv early in your application.

-- Create a dedicated module like src/emailVerifier.js for the API call.
+- Create a dedicated module to contain the API call logic.

-- Import your new verifyEmail function wherever you accept or batch-process emails.
+- Import the new verification function wherever your application accepts emails.

-- Use the response data to gate user journeys.
-For example, check if data.deliverability equals 'DELIVERABLE' and meets a quality_score you define.
+- Use the response data to gate user journeys based on deliverability and a quality score you define.

 import axios from 'axios';